Ztryfe/Kingroon_KP5L_Marlin_Firmware/README.md

 // Set USE_SOFTWARE_SPI nonzero to ALWAYS use Software SPI.
 #define USE_SOFTWARE_SPI 1

-Otherwise you will run into this bug with SD Card access & Neopixels with the Kingroon KP3S Board inside the KP5L http://github.com/MarlinFirmware/Marlin/issues/25328
+Otherwise you will run into a bug with SD Card access & Neopixels with the Kingroon KP3S Board inside the KP5L. http://github.com/MarlinFirmware/Marlin/issues/25328

+At the time of this change this made the cpu not being able to keep up on circles.
+Trying both SD Card and Neopixel enabled with regular DMA also caused hicups ( but was able to read SD Card)